pinwheelovefaye/academic-kickstart/content/authors/admin/_index.md

 I am a Postdoctoral Fellow in the [Biostatistics Group at KAUST](https://biostats.kaust.edu.sa).

-Fengqing is my given name, and the cloest English pronouncation is "Fung-Ching".
+Fengqing is my given name, and the closest English pronunciation is "Fung-Ching".
 Chao is my family name, pronounced as it is spelled.